MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -MoveToIndex

 Specifies the order of this step.
-This parameter must be used in conjunction with the StepOrder parameter.
+The order index is 0 based.
+This parameter must be used in conjunction with the **StepOrder** parameter.

 ```yaml
 Type: Int32